 Marvel GEQ is a free EQ plugin with linear-phase graphics featuring 16 fixed-frequency bands, which means it provides clean and phase-accurate EQ adjustments ideal for mastering and precise tone shaping.
 It's especially ideal for live sound or film post-production.

-- Handles up to 8 input/output channels (dependent on host capabilities)
+- Supports up to 8 input/output channels (depending on host capabilities)

 - Stereo, mono, and mid/side processing for flexible channel control